vari-sh/RedTeamGrimoire/README.md

 🩸 SoulDumper - Rip the spirit from LSASS and claim its secrets.

+🪞 Doppelganger – Mirror the soul of LSASS, clone its essence, and conceal the stolen memory beneath layers of arcane obfuscation.

 ----------------------------------------------------------------------

 These spells are tools of the trade for the cunning and the daring.
 Wield them wisely, for power without caution invites ruin.